-It should come to no surprise to anyone reading this that I enjoy eating fried chicken which has a knock-off effect that I tend to order out a take away quite a bit (although this year I have cut down on that massively) and about three-quarters of the time it will arrive without any problems but this article isn’t about those times – it’s about the other quarter.
+It should come as no surprise to anyone reading this that I enjoy eating fried chicken which has a knock-off effect that I tend to order out a takeaway quite a bit (although this year I have cut down on that massively) and about three-quarters of the time it will arrive without any problems but this article isn’t about those times – it’s about the other quarter.

 Let me set the scene for you.
 It is getting late in the evening and you get the taste of curry in your mouth.
-You quickly click on your favorite take away and order yourself a Chicken Korma, some Fried Rice, and garlic bread and you click that magical order button which in just under forty-five minutes will bring you that curry you are dying to eat … and the rice is missing.
+You quickly click on your favourite takeaway and order yourself a Chicken Korma, some Fried Rice, and garlic bread and you click that magical order button which in just under forty-five minutes will bring you that curry you are dying to eat … and the rice is missing.

 - “Sorry, sir we will get them sent out right away.”

-- “Our apologies we can either add them to your next order or refund.”
+- “Our apologies we can either add them to your next order or refund them.”

 - “And?
 It’s only £3.40” and then hangs up.

 If you guessed one then you were wrong.
 This has never happened to me once when I contacted them for any missing orders.
-I can understand why as it further costs for them to deliver but ultimately that isn’t my responsibility but for the take away to deal with.
-I hope it goes without saying that it isn’t always the delivery driver’s fault as sometimes the order was simply never given to them but sometimes it can be if it was left behind in the car for example – it is still something that is not the end customers responsibility to deal with.
+I can understand why as it further costs for them to deliver but ultimately that isn’t my responsibility but for the takeaway to deal with.
+I hope it isn’t always the delivery driver’s fault as sometimes the order was simply never given to them but sometimes it can be if it was left behind in the car for example – it is still something that is not the end customer’s responsibility to deal with.

 If you guessed two then this is something that has happened now and then but only with adding to my next order and not refunding it.
-While I don’t really like this option but I hate even more is it seems to be up to myself to remember this and if I order online they charge for it and if I ring up half of the time is debating it.
+While I don’t like this option but I hate it, even more, it seems to be up to me to remember this if I order online they charge for it and if I ring up half of the time am debating it.

 … I miss KFC and being able to walk in right now.